crush-157/CloudTestDrive/springboot-sample/devcs.accs.ci.md

 ![alt text](images/05.new.job.png "Create new build job")

-Enter a name for the new job.
+Enter a name for the new job, again, please prefix it so that you can identify it (i.e buildApp-User07).
 Select the *Create a free-style job* option and save.
 On the Main configuration page of the newly created job make sure **JDK 8** is the selected JDK.

 ![alt text](images/06.job.main.png "Configure job")